ficore-africa/DIICE/ficore_labs/README.md

 - **`format_stats_for_template()`**: Formats currency values and preserves raw data for templates
 - **`validate_stats_completeness()`**: Validates stats dictionaries and provides debugging info

+Current State of the Codebase
+Based on your summary, the following key components are now in place:

+Centralized Datetime Handling:

+normalize_datetime in utils.py ensures all datetimes are UTC-aware and serialized as ISO strings.
+Used consistently in clean_cashflow_record, aggressively_clean_record, clean_record, create_cashflow, create_record, to_dict_cashflow, and to_dict_record.

+Consistent Serialization:

+to_dict_cashflow and to_dict_record in models.py provide standardized output with ISO-formatted created_at and updated_at.
+Applied in fetch_payments_with_fallback, view, generate_pdf, and edit routes, replacing bulk_clean_documents_for_json and clean_document_for_json.

+Robust Query Functions:

+safe_find_cashflows and safe_find_records in utils.py handle queries with fallback logic, cleaning, and normalization. fetch_payments_with_fallback now uses sort_field and to_dict_cashflow, with optimized indexes (user_id, type, user_id, created_at) and maxTimeMS.

+UTC Enforcement at Insertion:

+create_cashflow and create_record enforce UTC-aware created_at using normalize_datetime.
+add and edit routes in payments/routes.py use create_cashflow and update_cashflow, applying normalize_datetime to form.date.data.

+Proactive Monitoring:

+audit_datetime_fields runs in index route and initialize_app_data, logging any naive or non-datetime created_at values. check_and_migrate_naive_datetimes handles new records post-migration.

+Optimized Indexes:

+Compound indexes on cashflows (user_id, created_at, user_id, type, created_at) and records (user_id, created_at) improve query performance.

+Error Handling:

+All routes (index, manage, view, add, edit, delete, generate_pdf, share) include comprehensive logging and user-friendly error messages via trans.

 ### Benefits Achieved
 - **Consistency**: All stats dictionaries have the same structure across routes
 - **Error Prevention**: Missing keys automatically filled with safe defaults